2nd year Science, Technology and Sustainability Track

 SCIENCE, TECHNOLOGY AND SUSTAINABILITY TRACK

 From 2025-2026 onward, students in the PSTS programme can choose to enter a special one-year Science, Technology and Sustainability track at the end of their first year.
-This is a one-year track consisting of 15 EC of specialized sustainability-focused courses and a master’s thesis in this domain.
+This is an interdisciplinary one-year track consisting of 25 EC of specialized sustainability-focused courses and a master’s thesis in this domain.
 This track equips you with the knowledge and analytical skills to critically engage in debates about societal transformation – whether as academics, activists, policy advisors, or policymakers.
 Students taking the STS track graduate as regular PSTS students but with the distinction of having taken the track.
 Note that the STS track, the AI in Science and Society track, and the 4TU.Ethics Ethics and Technology track are mutually exclusive.
 However, it is possible to include an internship (10 EC) and a shortened thesis (20 EC) in this track, which is not the case for 4TU.Ethics Ethics and Technology track.

+The track spans across Environmental Science and Technology Studies and Humanities disciplines, and covers critical aspects of sustainability including decolonisation, political economy, global history, technology, justice, and future visions.
+The track is taught by excellent teaching staff with experience in cutting-edge research as well as in policy and societal engagement.
+Students will participate in diverse analytical, creative, collaborative, and solution-focused teaching activities that use real-life cases and examples.
+They will develop new understandings of social environmental challenges and innovative ways to address them to ensure just and sustainable futures.
 Environmental problems, including how to understand and tackle them, are at the heart of contemporary controversies.
-The Science, Technology and Sustainability track offers second-year students relevant expertise to analyze and address such controversies.
+The track offers s students relevant expertise to analyze and address such controversies.
 Courses cover the political, historical, decolonial and justice-related dimensions of sustainability transformations.
 Academic job opportunities, especially at the level of PhD positions in both Philosophy and STS, are also increasing due to the increasing allocation of grant funding to sustainability-related projects, especially in the Netherlands.

 Curriculum